syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 ## Custom shapes

-The MAUI Maps control allows you to render any custom shape to make a map look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more using `Geometry` property.
+The MAUI Maps control allows you to render any custom shape to make a map look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more using the `Geometry` property.

 {% tabs %}